Updated July 26, 2023

 Examples of Statement of Retained Earnings (With Excel Template)

 FRY ltd had an opening retained earnings balance of $14,000 carried forward from the year 2017.
 In 2018, it earned an additional $54,000 after all expenses were paid.
-It was then decided that $30,000 was to be paid to the shareholders as dividends.
-Below is the calculation involved to check the retained earnings at the end of the year 2018:
+It was then decided that $30,000 would be paid to the shareholders as dividends.
+Below is the calculation involved in checking the retained earnings at the end of the year 2018:

 The concern shows a good propensity to retain the majority of the profits in the current year.
-The earnings help in strengthening the owner’s equity.
-Also, given that the funds are obtained from within the organization there is no dilution in the ownership and the decision-making process of the shareholders will not be affected.
-There is also no cost involved in sourcing the funds through this medium.
-Another advantage of a healthy retained earnings is there is no involvement of external agencies to source the funds from outside.
-Unless an exception arises it should continue to retain earnings as the chief form of sourcing of funds.
+The earnings help strengthen the owner’s equity.
+Also, given that the funds are obtained from within the organization, there is no dilution in the ownership, and the decision-making process of the shareholders will not be affected.
+Sourcing funds through this medium also incurs no cost.
+Another advantage of healthy retained earnings is no external agencies’ involvement in sourcing the funds from outside.
+Unless an exception arises, it should retain earnings as the chief form of sourcing funds.

-The entity does not consider retaining earnings as a major sourcing of funds.
-From the profit that it earned during a year, it had a dual obligation to both the preferred and the equity shareholders which brought down the amount that could have been retained.
+The entity does not consider retaining earnings as a major source of funds.
+From the profit it earned during a year, it had a dual obligation to both the preferred and the equity shareholders, bringing down the amount that could have been retained.
 Also, prior period adjustments play a part in the ultimate retention.
-Prior period adjustments are any items that were erroneously passed in the previous year and have to be rectified in the current year.
+Companies must rectify any items erroneously passed in the previous year as prior period adjustments in the current year.
 They could either bring down or increase the profit in the present year.

 For a statement of retained earnings, apart from arriving at the closing earnings balance through opening earnings and profits for the year, it is also useful if one could calculate the cost of retained earnings.
-Surprisingly as it may sound, there is an opportunity cost associated with retaining the profits instead of distributing it to the shareholders in the form of dividends.
-Also, if an entity retains earnings instead of distributing it to the shareholders it runs the risk of displeasing them.
+Surprisingly, retaining the profits instead of distributing them to shareholders as dividends is associated with an opportunity cost.
+Also, if an entity retains earnings instead of distributing them to the shareholders, it risks displeasing them.
 Therefore, it is imperative that a good return may come up using the earnings.

-In general, if there are no other specific factors and variables mentioned, the cost of retained earnings is equal to the cost of equity multiplied by a reduction in shareholder’s personal rate of tax.
-This is assuming that there is no floatation cost involved
+In general, if no other specific factors and variables are mentioned, the cost of retained earnings equals the cost of equity multiplied by a reduction in the shareholder’s tax rate.
+This assumption implies the absence of floatation costs.

 Cost of Retained Earnings = Cost of Equity * (1-Shareholders Personal Rate of Tax)

-This cost of retained earnings should be compared with the cost of raising debt from the market and the decision to limit the percentage of retention should be taken accordingly.
-In case, the cost of raising debt is lower, the funds are easily available and unlike retained earnings, it provides the taxation benefit to the entity then the preferred method of obtaining funds should be from the external sources.
+This cost of retained earnings should be compared with the cost of raising debt from the market, and the decision to limit the retention percentage should be taken accordingly.
+Suppose the cost of raising debt is lower.
+In that case, the funds are easily available, and unlike retained earnings, it provides the taxation benefit to the entity; then, the preferred method of obtaining funds should be from external sources.

-The statement of retained earnings is a good indicator of the health of the company and the ability to be independent for the future.
-Organic growth using the funds generated by itself is always a preferred form of growth than utilizing funds from outside.
-But, the quantum of the earnings cannot also be a definitive conclusion too.
+The statement of retained earnings is a good indicator of the health of the company and the ability to be independent in the future.
+Organic growth using the funds generated by itself is always a preferred form of growth over utilizing funds from outside.
+But, the quantum of the earnings cannot be a definitive conclusion.
 Some of the industries which are capital intensive depend a lot more on the retained earnings portion than the outside funds.

 - The debt cost associated with raising funds from external sources

-- For many concerns the government or regulatory policies which govern the entity become a primary source of check to see if the retained earnings are within limits.
+- For many concerns, the government or regulatory policies governing the entity become the primary source of checks to determine if the retained earnings are within limits.

-- Lastly, the nature of the industry to which the entity belongs and the traditional method of getting the funds plays a major role in taking the decision with regards to retention.
+- Lastly, the nature of the industry to which the entity belongs and the traditional method of getting the funds plays a major role in making the retention decision.

 This has been a guide to the Statement of Retained Earnings Example.
-Here we discuss the introduction and top 3 Examples of Statement of Retained Earnings along with detailed explanation and downloadable excel template.
+Here we discuss the introduction and Example of a Statement of Retained Earnings, a detailed explanation, and a downloadable Excel template.
 You can also go through our other suggested articles to learn more –